IHosseini083/AIOHCloud/README.md

 _AIOHCloud_ requires you to have Python 3.8+ installed.

-It alos uses the following external packages:
+It also uses the following external packages:

 - [httpx] to send HTTP requests.
 - [attrs] for creating API response models.